zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_session.rst

   ca_certs
     Path name of certificate file or certificate directory to be used for verifying the HMC certificate.
-If null (default), the path name in the 'REQUESTS\_CA\_BUNDLE' environment variable or the path name in the 'CURL\_CA\_BUNDLE' environment variable is used, or if neither of these variables is set, the certificates in the Mozilla CA Certificate List provided by the 'certifi' Python package are used for verifying the HMC certificate.
+If null (default), the path name in the \ :envvar:`REQUESTS\_CA\_BUNDLE`\  environment variable or the path name in the \ :envvar:`CURL\_CA\_BUNDLE`\  environment variable is used, or if neither of these variables is set, the certificates in the Mozilla CA Certificate List provided by the 'certifi' Python package are used for verifying the HMC certificate.

     Optional for \ :literal:`action=create`\ , not permitted for \ :literal:`action=delete`\ .